 As you probably already know, there are many clear differences between different types of hip-hop and rap.
 There is the dirty, bottle-poppin’ southern hip-hop, which is usually made up of synthetic elements.
 There is trap music, which features fast high-hats and a lot of sub-bass.
-In this article, I will be focusing on west coast style productions.
+However, in this article, I will be focusing on west coast style productions.
 These typically feature more realistic sounding elements and less speedy percussion.
 Below I will walk you through my process for creating a west coast style hip hop groove using 4 instruments.

 First, drop the tempo down to about 97 BPM.
 West coast beats are usually a good deal slower than other types of hip-hop.
 The slower speed evokes more anticipation of the snare and kick.